 Women's Speaker Series to debut at Marietta College on Jan.
 31st

-MARIETTA, OHIO (01/31/2018) During the 2018 Spring Semester, Marietta College will unveil the Women's Speaker Series - which will feature women faculty presenting on influential women from their respective fields.
+MARIETTA, OHIO (01/17/2018) During the Spring 2018 semester, Marietta College will unveil the Women's Speaker Series - which will feature women faculty presenting on influential women from their respective fields.

 "The idea for this series came out of the movie Hidden Figures.
 I was astonished that as a female mathematician I had never heard of the women in this film," said Instructor Michelle Jeitler.
 "It got me thinking, how many more women out there are so important in their field, but remain in the shadows?
 I am hoping to direct the spotlight to these women and the impressive work they have done in their respective fields.
 I also felt it was important to have our faculty present on whom they felt were influential and underrepresented in their fields."